Avicii: 2017–2018: Avīci (01) and Avicii: True Stories

 In June 2017, British singer Rita Ora debuted a semi-acoustic version of "Lonely Together" at a private event at Annabel's in London.
 "Lonely Together" was later released as the second single from Avīci (01).
 From 13 July to 2 August, Bergling shared one-minute snippets on Instagram, captioned "New music coming very very (very) soon!", with track titles as hashtags.
 Bergling uploaded teasers of each track from the EP online upon release.

 On 10 August 2017, Bergling released the six-track EP Avīci (01).
 Bergling said of the release: "I'm really excited to be back with music once again.
 It has been a long time since I released anything and a long time since I was this excited over new music!
 My focus on this first EP of the album was to get a mix of new and old songs: some that fans have been asking about and waiting for mixed with brand new songs that they haven't heard before!"

 In an interview with Pete Tong on BBC Radio 1, Bergling stated that the EP is one of three parts of his third studio album.
 On 11 September 2017, Bergling announced a documentary directed by his close and long time collaborator Levan Tsikurishvili, titled Avicii: True Stories.
 The documentary chronicles the artist's retirement from touring and features interviews from his colleagues David Guetta, Tiësto, Wyclef Jean, Nile Rodgers and Chris Martin of Coldplay.

+On January 4, American singer Anderson East released the single "Girlfriend".
+The song was co-written with Avicii for Anderson's album Encore.

-On 10 February 2018, Bergling released "Ghost", a collaboration with Swedish singer-songwriter Daniel Adams-Ray, who was credited as HUMAN.
+On 10 February 2018, Bergling released "Ghost", a collaboration with Swedish singer-songwriter Daniel Adams-Ray, who was credited as Human.
 The song, which was leaked on the internet in 2014/2015 under the title "(I'm Still) In Love with Your Ghost", marks the second collaboration between the two, following "Somewhere in Stockholm" from Bergling's album Stories.

-In March 2018, Bergling posted previews of him working with collaborators such as Bonn, Carl Falk, Joe Janiak, Abin Nedler, and more.
+In March 2018, Bergling posted previews of him working with collaborators such as Bonn, Carl Falk, Joe Janiak, Albin Nedler, and more.
 The songs previewed during these clips ended up being the tracks that were finished and released as part of the posthumous Tim album.

 Following Bergling's death that April, news outlets reported that at the time of his death, he had over 200 unreleased songs, some finished and others still in development; it was suggested that his unreleased material comprised some of his best work.
 In August 2018, producer Carl Falk, who co-produced some of the songs on Stories in 2015 and Avīci (01) in 2017, stated that he was putting the finishing touches on the Chris Martin collaboration "Heaven" (originally written during the Stories sessions) and that it might be posthumously released in a few months along with the third album.